The-Software-Gorilla/tdd-by-example/java/ch16/README.md

-# Test-Driven Development - C# - Chapter 16
+# Test-Driven Development - Java - Chapter 16

-This solution contains a code for Chapter 16 of the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT).
-The code is written in C# and uses the NUnit testing framework for the tests.
+This solution contains code for Chapter 16 of the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT).
+The code is written in Java and uses the JUnit testing framework for the tests.

 For information on how to set up the repository, please see the [README in the ch00](../ch00/README.md) folder.